ethan-young/seccyd-wj-subtests/manuscript/README.md

 (possible) enhancements.

 <img src="figures/fig1-conceptual.jpg" data-fig-align="center"
 alt="Figure 1.
-Conceptual visualization of WJ statistical models.
+Conceptual visualization of Woodcock Johnson statistical models.
 A) is the main effect of adversity on overall performance.
 B) is the main effect of a subtest, which reflects the average performance on a subtest.
 C) is the simple effect (slope) of adversity for a particular subtest.
 D) is the interaction effect that measures the difference between A and C. A significant simple effect means the C ≠ 0 and a significant interaction means A ≠ C. Put differently, when C is significant, it means that adversity is associated with performance on a subtest.
-When D is significant, it means that the assocaition between adversity and a subtest (C) is different than the association between adversity and the overall effect (A)." />
+When D is significant, it means that the association between adversity and a subtest (C) is different than the association between adversity and the overall effect (A)." />

 # Method